 To execute cloud migration successfully within your organisation, a dedicated Cloud Engineer is a non-negotiable for your in-house IT team.
-Your Cloud Engineer will be responsible for the migration of your workloads as part of any cloud project as well as management and monitoring the likes of security and uptimes.
+Your Cloud Engineer will be responsible for migrating your workloads as part of any cloud project and managing and monitoring security and uptimes.
 This role also works closely with the Solutions Architect in designing and developing your cloud systems.
-As such, this role still requires proficiency in communication and collaboration, in addition to analytical and technological prowess.
+As such, this role still requires proficiency in communication, collaboration, and analytical and technological prowess.

 When should you outsource?

-If your organisation’s IT team is equipped with these skills, cloud adoption and execution is certainly achievable – however, a lot of dramatic and variable change can occur throughout a cloud project, and particularly during migration.
-To make sure you’re setting yourself up for success, you might also want to look to Managed Service Providers (MSPs), like Brightsolid.
-MSPs can work with your organisation to ensure your journey to the cloud, from strategy, to design and build, and all the way through to management is really driving transformation and delivering value.
+If your organisation’s IT team is equipped with these skills, cloud adoption and execution are undoubtedly achievable.
+However, many dramatic and variable changes can occur throughout a cloud project, particularly during migration.
+To make sure you’re setting yourself up for success, you might also want to look to Managed Service Providers (MSPs) like Brightsolid.
+MSPs can work with your organisation to ensure your journey to the cloud, from strategy to design and build and management drives transformation and delivers value.

 So, when should you look at outsourcing cloud skills?

-While your organisation’s IT team may have an excellent collective skillset to deliver on cloud projects, you also need to consider if they have the capacity to execute them on time and on budget.
-For example, you might be looking at migrating hundreds of applications and if your team already has a handful of projects on the go, it’s likely they’ll require an additional team of FTEs working in parallel to existing business operations.
+While your organisation’s IT team may have an excellent collective skillset to deliver on cloud projects, you must also consider if they can execute them on time and budget.
+For example, you might be looking at migrating hundreds of applications.
+If your team already has a handful of projects, they’ll likely require an additional team of FTEs working parallel to existing business operations.

-Delivery of projects can often be dictated by external events or deadlines.
-Say you have an exit event approaching for your current data centre and you need to have a cloud solution in place to handle the transition – this is a significant process that will take considerable preparation and planning.
-If you’re migrating one VM, you might be able to execute a lift and shift fairly efficiently, but for anything more you will need time to guarantee the capture of all your applications and their configuration, user base, audience etc.
+External events or deadlines can often dictate the delivery of projects.
+Say you have an exit event approaching for your current data centre and need a cloud solution to handle the transition – this is a significant process that will take considerable preparation and planning.
+If you’re migrating one VM, you might be able to execute a lift and shift pretty efficiently.
+Still, for anything more, you will need time to guarantee the capture of all your applications and their configuration, user base, audience, etc.

-Outsourcing expertise may also enable you to simply level-up your cloud strategies, and take advantage of the benefits that MSPs can provide.
-Managed Service Providers will often have partnerships and accreditations with some of the top cloud providers and therefore will have access to complete frameworks (e.g., AWS CAF / AWS Well-Architected), funding, and next-generation tooling as it’s released.
-In addition, with a massive spectrum of skills to hand, outsourcing expertise can ensure your applications are assessed and rearchitected so they are cost-effective, secured, highly available and redundant.
+Outsourcing expertise may also enable you to level up your cloud strategies and take advantage of the benefits that MSPs can provide.
+Managed Service Providers will often have partnerships and accreditations with some of the top cloud providers and, therefore, will have access to complete frameworks (e.g., AWS CAF / AWS Well-Architected), funding, and next-generation tooling as it’s released.
+In addition, with a massive spectrum of skills, outsourcing expertise can ensure your applications are assessed and rearchitected so they are cost-effective, secured, highly available and redundant.

-If your organisation is looking to support or enhance its current IT skills, get in touch with our experienced cloud experts to discover what services and support we can provide.
+If your organisation wants to support or enhance its current IT skills, please get in touch with our experienced cloud experts to find out what services and support we can provide.